Legal Sidebari

 vacate a district court’s injunction blocking enforcement, against two challengers, of a Bureau of Alcohol,

 Tobacco, Firearms and Explosives (ATF) rule addressing “ghost guns.”
-As discussed in a prior
+As discussed in

-he Supreme Court already stayed the same district court’s vacatur of the
+Congressional Court Watcher, the Supreme Court already stayed the same district court’s vacatur of the

-ATF rule, allowing the rule to go into effect while litigation challenging it proceeds (Garland v.
+ATF rule, allowing the rule to go into effect while litigation challenging it proceeds

 Blackhawk Mfg.
-Grp., Inc.
+Grp., Inc.).

 Decisions of the U.S. Courts of Appeals